techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

  The Expansion Pack is worth joining for a year, for most people.
 That's enough time to experience each of the DLCs and play through some of the Genesis, N64, and GBA games you want to try.
 After that, you may wish to drop down to the base tier unless Nintendo adds more value.

- We'd recommend finding a few friends and[subscribing to the shareable plan](https://www.makeuseof.com/tag/save-premium-subscriptions-9-shareable-accounts/) .
+ We'd recommend finding a few friends and [subscribing to the shareable plan](https://www.makeuseof.com/tag/save-premium-subscriptions-9-shareable-accounts/) .
 That way, you can drop the price down to as low as $10/person/year, which negates some of the above worries.

 ## Switch Online Expansion Pack: Decent, but Expensive